algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

     - Visible to your user account
     - Not created by an Organization (for now)

-### Step 3.2: Add your Evaluatable Algorithms
+### Step 3.2: Add your Evaluable Algorithms
 <img src="{{ site.cdnurl }}{{ site.baseurl }}/images/post_images/comparing_algorithms/add_evaluable_algos.png" alt="Add Evaluable Algorithms" class="screenshot">

--  If you can't find your Evaluatable Algorithm, make sure its:
+-  If you can't find your Evaluable Algorithm, make sure its:
     - A [published algorithm]({{site.url}}{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/#publish-your-algorithm)
     - Visible to your user account